openvinotoolkit/model_server/docs/using_cloud_storage.md

 @endsphinxdirective

 Add the S3 path as the model_path and pass the credentials as environment variables to the Docker container.
-S3_ENDPOINT is optional for AWS s3 storage and mandatory for Minio and other s3 compatible storage types.
+`S3_ENDPOINT` is optional for Amazon S3 storage and mandatory for MinIO and other S3-compatible storage types.

 Example command with `s3://<bucket>/<model_path>:`